 Atopic eczema usually is diagnosed with an analysis of a person's history of symptoms and with an exam of the skin.
 A doctor might test an area of scaly or crusted skin to rule out other skin diseases or infections.

 Atopic eczema can be treated with medications, including over-the-counter creams and ointments containing the steroid hydrocortisone (for example, Cortizone-10, Cort-Aid, Dermarest Eczema, Neosporin Eczema).
 These products may help control the itching, swelling, and redness associated with eczema.
 Prescription-strength cortisone creams, as well as cortisone pills and shots, are also used for more severe cases of eczema.

 For people with mild-to-moderate eczema, topical immunomodulators (TIMs) can help.
 TIMS -- including brand name products Protopic and Elidel -- work by altering the body's immune response to allergens, preventing flare ups.
 However, in 2005, the FDA warned doctors to prescribe Elidel and Protopic with caution due to concerns over a possible cancer risk associated with their use.
-The two creams carry the FDA's strongest "black box" warning on their packaging to alert doctors and patients to these potential risks.
+The two medications have an FDA "black box" warning on their packaging to alert doctors and patients to these potential risks.
 The warning advises doctors to prescribe short-term use of Elidel and Protopic only after other available eczema treatments have failed in adults and children over the age of 2.